 Renal function may deteriorate because of uncontrolled hypertension.
 Even minimal elevations in blood pressure (BP), still below the 140/90 mmHg level used to define hypertension, are associated with increased renal arteriosclerosis in autopsies .
-Since adequate control of hypertension slows the rate of renal dysfunction , the effects of antihypertensive therapy on renal function need to be carefully considered.
+Since adequate control of hypertension may slow the rate of renal dysfunction , the effects of antihypertensive therapy on renal function need to be carefully considered.

 Antihypertensive therapy has both acute and chronic effects on renal function in patients with primary hypertension (formerly called "essential" hypertension).
 In early disease, for example, renal function is usually normal; in this setting, lowering the BP induces little change in glomerular filtration rate (GFR) .
 In comparison, some patients have early renal vasoconstriction leading to a fall in GFR below 80 mL/min.
 Reversal of the vasoconstriction with an angiotensin-converting enzyme (ACE) inhibitor or calcium channel blocker can raise the GFR by 20 to 30 mL/min in these patients .
 (See "Renal effects of ACE inhibitors in hypertension".)
 Blacks may have an initial decrease in GFR compared with an increase in whites .